VincentCharpentier/Stationeers-Mirrored-Athmospherics/README.md

-# Stationeers mod "Mirrored Athmospherics" for BepInEx.
+# Stationeers mod "Mirrored Atmospherics" for BepInEx.

 # Description:
 Adds a mirrored variant for each atmospherics and phase change devices: